- 82% of UK executives are planning transformation projects in the next 12 months

 Executives also highlighted several barriers to making their businesses more efficient, citing cost (35%), complexity (34%), a lack of time (29%) and a lack of knowledge (29%) as their biggest hurdles.
 A quarter (24%) flagged a lack of awareness of available third-party support was holding them back.

-Craig Naylor-Smith, managing director, Parseq, said: “In a competitive climate, when consumer and business confidence is low, transformation projects that drive growth must remain on the agenda.
+Craig Naylor-Smith, CEO, Parseq, said: “In a competitive climate, when consumer and business confidence is low, transformation projects that drive growth must remain on the agenda.

 “Our first Big Business Efficiency Report shows executives are pursuing transformation in the front and back office to secure new business and maintain important customer relationships against a backdrop of disruption.
 They’re also supporting staff adjusting to new ways of working in the wake of Covid-19.